North Sea Radio Orchestra: 2009–2010: Selective gigging, Arch Garrison, Vernon Elliott and Leader of the Starry Skies

-2011–present: Third album I a Moon, fourth album Dronne
+2011–present: Third album I a Moon, Folly Bololey and fourth album Dronne

 The third North Sea Radio Orchestra album, I a Moon, was released on 4 July 2011.
 Craig Fortnam composed the music for the album during the winter of 2010/2011, and the album was recorded at various locations in southern England on his laptop computer.

 Prior to release, the band announced a number of changes in approach.
 Firstly, the album would have a "darker, less pastoral sound" with new influences including Krautrock and experimental indie band Deerhoof (and with more emphasis on synthesizer and percussion than previously).
 Secondly, that there would be a move away from setting poetry in favour of setting self-written lyrics.
 The band also announced that 'I a Moon' would be released on their own new label, called The Household Mark, on 4 July 2011.

 The band also announced a series of live dates for summer 2011, including a repeat performance of the Vernon Elliot music at Kings Place, London, on 10 June, further visits to the Quaker Meeting House in Brighton (10 July) and St Martin-in-the-Fields (15 July) and appearances accompanying indie-folk band Stornoway at the Eastleigh Festival (8 July) and at London's Somerset House (9 July).

-In September 2016, the ensemble released its fourth album, Dronne.
-On 2 January 2019, the band released Gap Species, a collection of recordings from 1998 to 2006, through Bandcamp.
+When former Henry Cow member John Greaves asked Max Marchini of Italy-based Dark Companion Records if the label would be interested in producing a live concert and accompanying album, Craig Fortnam was asked to create a new arrangement of the songs from Robert Wyatt's classic Rock Bottom.
+These were performed later in 2017 in Lyon as the Folly Bololey - Songs from Robert Wyatt's "Rock Bottom" concert featuring Greaves, the NSRO and Italian singer Annie Barbazza.
+Marchini subsequently produced the critically acclaimed album version of Folly Bololey, recorded live during the Musiche Nuove a Piacenza Festival in November 2018 and eventually released in 2019, with liner notes written by Robert Wyatt and Jonathan Coe.

-Craig was invited to arrange for the NSRO Robert Wyatt's immortal masterpiece Rock Bottom.
-Eventually in 2017 performed in Lyon live with John Greaves.
-The Henry Cow founder asked his label based in Italy, Dark Companion Records, if they could be interested in produce a show and an album.
-So Max Marchini of Dark Companion eventually produced the critically acclaimed "Folly Bololey" with Greaves and Annie Barbazza as lead singer.
+In September 2016 - prior to the performance and release of the Folly Bololey concert and album - North Sea Radio Orchestra released their fourth album, Dronne.
+It was described by Prog magazine as being "particularly inspired" and like "a core sample drilled down through the last few hundred years of music, revealing traces of Purcell, Victorian parlour music, Britten, sea shanties, and krautrock."
+Craig Fortnam noted that his preceding work on Folly Bololey had informed the approach of Dronne by teaching him how to "(tread) the fine line between spontaneity and composition whilst maintaining a sense of freedom within the original arrangements."
+The album featured another cover of a Robert Wyatt song, "The British Road".

-The album has liner noted by Robert Wyatt and Jonathan Coe.
+On 2 January 2019, North Sea Radio Orchestra released Gap Species, a collection of early and rare recordings from 1998 to 2006, through Bandcamp.
+Further Folly Bololey concerts followed in the same year in London and France.